 Our Verdict

 Yes.
 For heavy users who watch 1+ hour daily, Premium is worth it.
-The combination of ad-free, background play and YouTube Music for $14/month is genuinely a good deal.
+The combination of ad-free, background play, and YouTube Music for $14/month is a good deal.
 Family plan at $22.99/month is the best deal in streaming if you have 3+ users in the household.

 For light users on wifi-only desktops with browser ad blockers, free works fine.
 Skip the subscription.